-The purpose of this Conflict of Interest Policy is to protect the interests of Regional Center of Orange County, Inc. (RCOC) and ensure that RCOC complies with all applicable laws prohibiting conflicts of interest.
+The purpose of this Conflict of Interest Policy is to protect the interests of Regional Center of Orange County, Inc. (RCOC) and ensure that the RCOC complies with all applicable law prohibiting conflicts of interest.

-In 2011 the Lanterman Act was amended to provide revised conflict of interest (COI) obligations for regional centers.
-The current provisions regarding COI in regional centers are set forth in Welfare & Institutions Code (WIC), Sections 4626, 4626.5, and 4627.
-In addition, COI regulations became effective on August 15, 2012, and are found at Title 17 California Code of Regulations, Sections 54500 through 54535.
+In 2011 the Lanterman Act was amended to provide revised conflict of interest obligations for regional centers.
+The current provisions regarding conflicts of interest in regional centers are set forth in Welfare & Institutions Code (WIC), Sections 4626, 4626.5, and 4627.
+In addition, on August 24, 2012, the Department of Developmental Services (DDS) announced that new conflict of interest (COI) regulations became effective on August 15, 2012.
+The new regulations are found at Title 17 California Code of Regulations, Sections 54500 through 54535.
 These regulations implement the 2011 changes in the Lanterman Act that modified the COI obligations for regional centers.

-This policy is intended to supplement but not replace applicable laws and regulations governing COI.
+This policy is intended to supplement but not replace any applicable state and federal laws governing COI applicable to the RCOC.